koenrane/KR-new-site/content/understanding-and-controlling-a-maze-solving-policy-network.md

 ![](https://assets.turntrout.com/static/images/posts/wekgewrilyyrmi6auonc.avif)
 <br/>Figure: At the decision square, the agent must choose between the paths to the cheese and to the top-right corner.

-Across seeds 0 to 99, subtracting the cheese vector has a very large effect:
+Across seeds 0 to 99, subtracting the cheese vector has a large effect:

 ![](https://assets.turntrout.com/static/images/posts/scynjy7v3hgvjkbxxil5.avif)
 <br/>Figure: The cheese vector decreases median P(cheese | decision square) from .81 to .03, while increasing P(top-right | decision square) substantially.
 The third plot shows a mostly unaffected probability of taking other actions (like $\texttt{no-op}$ or returning to the start of the maze).